AshfordHastings/Labor-Chart-Server/README.md

 Client can be found here: <https://github.com/AshfordHastings/Labor-Chart-Bot>

+### Note: The project is in progress and has been stepped away from briefly.
+The next steps involve building front-end  of the application, as opposed to fixing the bugs in the Discord communication tool.
+Updates will be posted soon!
+This is a highly anticipated project by our housing cooperative, and we are working on creating a solid timeline for the deployment of this application.

 ## To-Do:
-- [ ] Finish developing all API's necessary for the client program to function
+- [X] Finish developing all API's necessary for the client program to function
 - [ ] Implement way to designate flex labor
 - [ ] Move from local H2 database to mySQL database